henrikor2/bridlensis/manual.md

     DeleteRegKey("HKLM", "Software\BridleNSIS", "/ifempty")

+#### GetFullPathName(path [, options])

+Returns the full path of the file specified.
+If the path portion of the parameter is not found, the error flag will be set and return value will be empty.
+See NSIS documentation for supported options (`/SHORT`).

+    GetFullPathName(programfiles + "\NSIS")

 ### NSIS Instructions As Functions

 BridleNSIS gives programmers a function-like access to several NSIS built-in instructions.
 Bridle allows passing zero to maximum defined number of arguments so please refer to [the NSIS Instructions](http://nsis.sourceforge.net/Docs/Chapter4.html#4.9) documentation for usage.
 All NSIS instructions, including the ones not listed below, can still be used in plain NSIS syntax, for example `File /oname=somedata.temp something.dat`.